klmp200/NeoCodeMap/README.md

 This plugin is inspired by [sublime-codemap](https://github.com/oleg-shilo/sublime-codemap/tree/master) but using Sublime Text 4 capabilities.

 It displays on the side of the editor.
+You can jump to symbol definition and references to it.

 It supports all languages through native Sublime indexing.